bullmoose20/Plex-Stuff/README.md

 7. [advanced-plex-edits.py](#advanced-plex-edits) - Sets your plex collections to default and then to hide in case your PMM separator blank collections continue to show
 8. [get_missing_people.ps1](#get_missing_people) - Scans your PMM meta* logs to find missing people posters to download and create the bw, rainier, orig, etc. style poster for PMM/PLEX/EMBY/JELLYFIN/OTHER
 9. [image_check.ps1](#image_check) - Scans your transparent images for anomalies like head-chops, backgrounds not removed, and black and white photos instead of a color photo to give you a report so you can go and fix those by uploading new and better options to https://www.themoviedb.org/
 10. [create_people_poster.ps1](#create_people_poster) - Scans your PMM meta* logs to find missing people posters and will download and create the bw, rainier, orig, transparent. style poster for PMM/PLEX/EMBY/JELLYFIN/OTHER.
-This script was put together by using the image_check and get_missing_people scripts all into 1
+This script was put together by using the image_check, get_missing_people, and Power Automate Desktop Flow (remove background) all into 1

 ## plex-bloat-fix